 The scope of this course is to prepare responders to operate as a local member of a regional team within the NIMS at an emergency incident requiring statewide response that has resulted in the failure of a building constructed of steel, concrete, or masonry.
 This course is extensively hands-on and prepares the student to operate safely and efficiently at a building collapse.
 It offers practice in cutting, breaching, lifting, stabilizing, searching, shoring, packaging, and removing victims from a simulated collapse environment.
 This course is intense and physically demanding, but the competence and confidence that is gained is worth the sweat that is lost.

-The scope of this course is to prepare local responders to operate as a local member of a regional team within the NIMS at a CBRNE (Chemical, Biological, Radiological, Nuclear, or Explosive) WMD Event requiring statewide response that has resulted in the need for a shallow, non-intersecting trench rescue.
-The Trench Rescue Operations course has been designed in accordance with NFPA 1006, Standard for Technical Rescue Professional Qualifications.
+The scope of this course is to prepare local responders to operate as a local member of a regional team within the National Incident Management System at an event requiring statewide response that has resulted in the need for a shallow, non-intersecting trench rescue.
+The Trench Rescue Awareness and Operations course has been designed in accordance with NFPA 1006 Standard for Technical Rescue Professional Qualifications.
 This course pertains to trench rescues involving injured or entrapped persons.
 The class covers the federal and state regulations, use of specialized equipment for atmospheric monitoring, emergency shoring systems, victim excavation, and employment of rescuer constructed retrieval systems.
 Special emphasis will be given to rescuer safety and scene evolutions involving various trench rescue problems.
 Written and practical skills testing will be conducted at the completion of the course.

 This course is designed to train first responders whose responsibilities include searching for lost persons in urban and austere land environments.
 The Awareness course is an introduction to the wilderness search and rescue process.
 Topics include recognition of weather and environmental concerns, appropriate clothing, gear and PPE, and mitigation of incident hazards.
 It also includes basic searching techniques and procedures including navigation.
+Part of the afternoon is spent outdoors practicing some of the techniques described in class.

 This course meets the requirements listed in NFPA 1006 Chapter 11 Wilderness Search and Rescue.
 This course focuses on teaching skills to responders searching for missing persons in land environments that do not require swift water or technical rescue skills.